 Bachelor of Science Degree Program

-The BSRS degree prepares students to meet the needs of the medical imaging community through an advanced level of education with a broader knowledge base that meets the demands facing the healthcare industry today.
-With a foundation in the liberal arts, the competency based program fosters excellence by expanding the curriculum in the application of current, developing, and advanced imaging technologies.
+The Bachelor of Science Radiologic Sciences (BSRS) degree prepares students to meet the needs of the medical imaging community through an advanced level of education with a broader knowledge base that meets the demands facing the healthcare industry today.
+With a foundation in the liberal arts, the competency-based program fosters excellence by expanding the curriculum in the application of current, developing, and advanced imaging technologies.

 The BSRS graduate will use appropriate interpersonal skills, think critically, embrace diversity, employ healthcare research, and apply appropriate radiation safety measures becoming ethical professional leaders dedicated to the health and safety of their patients.

 1. Students will demonstrate communications skills;